 The original Abdul Gafoor Mosque was built in 1859 by a southern Indian lawyer's clerk named Shaik Abdul Gafoor Shaik Hyder to serve many of Indian Muslim merchants.
 The mosque has subsequently been through many restorations.
 The current one was completed in 2003.
-The mosque is a mixture of Arabian, South Indian and Roman styles with its many arches and onion dome.
-Read More...
+The mosque is a mixture of Arabian, South Indian and Roman styles with Read More...

 - Opening Hours: Daily 07:00 – 12:00 and 14:30 – 16:30

 - Address: 41 Dunlop Street, Little India